jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 If you implement the incremental interface, you have the option of also implementing [`copy_to`](@ref).

-If you don't want to implement [`copy_to`](@ref), e.g., because the solver has no API for building the problem in a single function call, define the following
+If you don't want to implement [`copy_to`](@ref), for example, because the solver has no API for building the problem in a single function call, define the following fallback:
-fallback:
 ```julia
 MOI.supports_incremental_interface(::Optimizer) = true